pingidentity/pingidentity-devops-getting-started/docs/deployment/deployMonitoringStack.md

 ## Deploy Stack

-1. From `pingidentity-devops-getting-started/11-docker-compose/10-monitoring-stack` run:
+1. From `pingidentity-devops-getting-started/11-docker-compose/10-monitoring-stack`, run:

       ```sh
       docker-compose up -d
       ```

-      Running this command will:
+      Running this command:

-      1. Deploy the PingIdentity software.
+      1. Deploys the Ping Identity software.

-      1. Pull metrics from the Ping Identity software into Prometheus-enabled endpoints (such as,  StatsD metrics using `statsd_exporter`, which formats and hosts the metrics).
+      1. Pulls metrics from the Ping Identity software into Prometheus-enabled endpoints (such as,  StatsD metrics using `statsd_exporter`, which formats and hosts the metrics).

-      1. Have Prometheus scrape the `/metrics` endpoint on `statsd_exporter`.
+      1. Pushes Prometheus to scrape the `/metrics` endpoint on `statsd_exporter`.

-      1. Generate load to have metrics worth looking at, and push the metrics from the client application (JMeter) to InfluxDB.
+      1. Generates load to have metrics worth looking at, and push the metrics from the client application (JMeter) to InfluxDB.

-      1. Deploy a dashboard in Grafana to visualize the metrics from Prometheus and other tools.
+      1. Deploys a dashboard in Grafana to visualize the metrics from Prometheus and other tools.

 1. Wait for PingDirectory to become healthy.

     For example:

       ```sh
       docker container ls \